Quantifying Ocular Surface Changes with Contact Lens Wear: Ocular surface

 where $\tau_{cent}=35$~$\mu$m, $\tau_{inc}=7.5$~$\mu$m, $\tau_{max}=269$~$\mu$m, $r_{max}=0.623$~cm, $r_{inc}=0.553$~cm, $c_{max}=0.025$~cm, and $c_{inc}=0.0.05$~cm, as shown in Figure~\ref{fig:tau}.

-\section{Ocular Surface}
+\section{Ocular surface}

-To describe the ocular surface $\Gamma_{out}$, via the function $h(r)$, we divide the ocular surface into the three regions: (i) the corneal surface, (ii) the limbal region and (iii) the scleral region, as shown in Figure~\ref{fig:contact}.
-Here, we describe first how we construct the corneal surface, then the scleral surface, and last the limbal region.
+To describe the ocular surface $\Gamma_{out}$ via the function $h(r)$, we divide the ocular surface into the three segments: (i) the corneal surface segment, (ii) the limbal surface segment, and (iii) the scleral surface segment, as shown in Figure~\ref{fig:contact}.
+Here, we first describe how we construct the corneal segment, then the scleral segment, and finally the limbal segment.
 A schematic of the construction of the ocular surface is shown in Figure~\ref{Fig: Eye surface skematic}.

 The cornea is the clear, dome-shaped window of your eye that focuses light into your eyes.
-We characterize the anterior corneal surface as an ellipse given by
+We characterize the anterior corneal surface as an ellipse given by the following:

 centered at $(0,-b_c)$, where $a_c$ and $b_c$ are the axis of the ellipse.
-The axis of the cornea ellipse can be expressed in terms of the radius of curvature of the ellipse at $r=0$, denoted by $K_c$, and the eccentricity of the ellipse, denoted by $e$, as follows, $a_c^2=K_cb_c$ and $b_c=(1-e^2)K_c$.
+The axis of the cornea ellipse can be expressed in terms of the radius of curvature of the ellipse at $r=0$, denoted by $K_c$, and the eccentricity of the ellipse, denoted by $e$, as follows: $a_c^2=K_cb_c$ and $b_c=(1-e^2)K_c$.
 The values of $K_c$ and $e$ are chosen to match biometric data present in Hall et al~\cite{Halletal2011}.
 Specifically, $K_c$ is set to the simulated keratometry readings.
 Recall that keratometry is the measurement of the corneal curvature.
 Then, the square of the eccentricity $e^2$ is set to the reported corneal shape factor values.
-Different values of $K_c$ and $e$ are considered to model a flat, average, or steep cornea shape, as reported in Table~\ref{tab:OcularParameter}.
-The limit of the corneal region of $0.5$~cm, is consistent with the limbal radius of $0.55$~cm reported by Missel \cite{Missel2012} and the mean horizontal visible iris radius of $0.593$~cm reported by Hall et al \cite{Halletal2011}.
+Different values of $K_c$ and $e$ are considered to model a flat, average, or steep cornea surface shape, as reported in Table~\ref{tab:OcularParameter}.
+The limit of the corneal region of $0.5$~cm is consistent with the limbal radius of $0.55$~cm reported by Missel \cite{Missel2012} and the mean horizontal visible iris radius of $0.593$~cm reported by Hall et al \cite{Halletal2011}.